Detaching From An Alcoholic

 How to Stop Arguing With an Alcoholic

 Detaching from the old behaviors of arguing with them takes a while.
-You will have to learn how to keep your mouth shut and tell them that you love them and then say; “I don’t care to discuss this right now.”
+You will have to learn how to keep your mouth shut.
+When you sense an argument is starting, tell them that you love them or really care about them and then say; “I don’t care to discuss this right now.”
+You can then go into a different room, close the door and read a book or watch TV.
+It doesn’t matter what you do…just find something to do other than to argue with them.
 Learning how to not fight with an alcoholic takes time.
-This is why it’s important to get involved in support group meetings for friends and family of alcoholics.
+This is why it’s important to get involved in support-group meetings for friends and family of alcoholics.

-When dealing with an alcoholic learning detachment techniques is vitally important.
+When dealing with an alcoholic, learning loving detachment techniques is vitally important.
 As we grow in knowledge about alcoholism and how to handle dysfunctional situations better, we start understanding that enabling and detaching are very closely related.

-As you continue reading you will learn various methods of separating yourself in a loving way from the destructive behaviors of someone else in your life.
+As you continue reading you will learn various methods of separating yourself in a loving way from the destructive behaviors of someone else who is close in your life.
 These lessons can be applied to many different types of relationships.

 The more co-dependent we are and enmeshed with someone, the harder it is to distinguish where we begin and they end.
-When they are happy-we too are happy.
-When they are angry our emotions are affected in a negative ways as well.
+When they are happy, we also are happy.
+When they are angry our emotions are affected in a negative way as well.
 We can learn how to not flow with the mood swings of an alcoholic.
+It’s just going to take making a few changes and doing that “one day at a time.”
+Remember to go easy on yourself.
+These changes are all about making progress and not necessarily about doing everything perfectly.
+If you mess up, just start over.

-Suggestions for Learning How to Detach from an Alcoholic:
+Suggestions That Will Help You Detach from an Alcoholic:

-• Get involved in Al-anon support group meetings
+• Get involved in Al-anon support group meetings.
+Al-anon is a great organization to try.

 • Read literature on the subject

-• Start developing friendships with people from your meetings
+• Start developing friendships with people from your support-group meetings

 • Take notes during meetings